omnistreams/omnistreams-spec/README.md

 omnistreams as an attempt to generalize node streams to work in any programming language, and between any two languages over a network.

+I discovered [rsocket](http://rsocket.io/) some time after completing a working JavaScript implementation of omnistreams.
+The goals of the two projects appear to be **very** similar, with rsocket being far more complete and mature.
+If I had found it when I went looking for a language-agnostic backpressured WebSocket stream multiplexer, I would have spent some time trying to make it work before implementing my own solution.
+As it stands, the biggest advantage of omnistreams that I see is that it has a much simpler protocol, mostly because it offers far fewer features.
+This makes it faster to implement for new languages and easier for developers to pick up and use.
+Knowing that rsocket exists gives me confidence in choosing to keep omnistreams as simple as possible.

 # Implementations (in order of completeness)